MarlinFirmware/MarlinDocumentation/_gcode/T.md

 In Marlin 2.1.3 and up you can use `T` with no tool number to report the current tool index to the serial console.

-#### MMU 2 Special Commands
+#### For MMU 2 (and Clones)
+See the [MMU2 Special Commands](T-mmu2.html) page for information about special commands `T?`, `Tc`, and `Tx`.

-- `T0`-`T7` : Select a new filament.
-G-code to extrude at least 38.1 mm at feedrate 19.02 mm/s must follow to reach the extruder.
+For the MMU2 and clones the `T0`-`T7` commands select a new filament.
+After this command you must extrude at least 38.1 mm of filament at feedrate 19.02 mm/s to reach the extruder.
+(The distance to the extruder may differ for your particular machine.)
-- `T?` : (Requires `MMU2_MENUS`) G-code to extrude shouldn't have to follow.
-Load to extruder wheels is done automatically.
-- `Tx` : (Requires `MMU2_MENUS`) Same as `T?` but the nozzle doesn't have to be preheated. `Tc` requires a preheated nozzle to finish filament load.
-- `Tc` : Wait for target temperature, then load to nozzle.